Welcome to the 2026 Bishop Chatard Summer Camps!

 What are the check out procedures?

 All campers will be picked up in the same location that they were dropped off (Door 10, Concession Stand Area, Wrestling Room).
+Our parking lots are very busy in the summer with summer school, drivers ed and high school students coming and going!
 We ask that an adult or guardian check out campers each day to reduce the number of students entering the parking lot unattended.

 My camper is staying for more than one session.
 How do I make sure he or she gets to the right place?